 Mutual aid organizers face logistical roadblocks and barriers to entry in the digital sphere.
 These roadblocks often occur when mutual aid groups seek to organize and build connections because they are operating on several different social platforms in order to get all of organizational needs met.

 The proposed solution outlined in this case study is a multimodal platform that provides two key features.
 A space for users that are new to mutual aid to find groups to join, and a space for existing mutual aid groups to organize their efforts.

-Before interviewing it was important to conduct some initial research to formulate questions regarding mutual aid.
-After questions were fleshed out and written, two active participants in local mutual aid networks volunteered their time to share their experience with organizing aid efforts.
-These interviews shed light on the pain points that organizers face and helped to add more specificity to the problems at hand.
+Two active participants in mutual aid networks shared their experience with organizing aid efforts.
+These interviews shed light on the pain points that organizers face and validated or invalidated any initial assumptions.

 Group information, like social links and mission statements, are difficult to find from group to group.